altocodenl/tagaway/readme.md

 ### Todo beta

 Tom
-   - client: fix "Attach new tag" margin on sidebar
    - server: check list of server vs import
    - client: see info of piv
    - client: see Safari 15.3 ESC fullscreen